Punjabi Wedding Traditions and Customs

 Depending on a Hindu Punjabi Wedding or Sikh Wedding, the Bride and Groom will walk in tow around the Guru Granth Sahib four times at the set intervals, if Sikh and if Hindu around the Agni, (sacred fire seven times).

-This is when the girl’s young relatives grab the groom’s untended shoes and hide it away to be returned after the ceremony for a fee which is Kalecharis of gold for the bride’s sisters and of silver for her cousins.
+This is when the girl’s young relatives grab the groom’s untended shoes and hide them away to be returned after the ceremony for a fee which is Kalecharis of gold for the bride’s sisters and silver for her cousins.
 This joyful custom is called juta chhupai.

 Vidaai marks the departure of the bride from her parental house.
 As a custom, the bride throws phulian or puffed rice over her head.
 The ritual conveys her good wishes for her parents.
-Her brother’s accompanies the bride.
+Her brothers accompany the bride.
 Her relatives throw coins in the wake of this procession.